Jaycar-Electronics/Pan-Tilt-Camera/README.md

 - Terminus
 - 8x14

-That should fix up most issues; You might have to try some Latin with Cryllic if there's still squares, or post a screenshots in the issues tab of the project page on github.
+That should fix up most issues; You might have to try some Latin with Cyrillic if there's still squares, or post a screenshots in the issues tab of the project page on github.

 ### Configuring the system (and fixing the keyboard)